 Sakura Watch, May 4, 2016 - First blossom may be the only one this year to see in High Park.
 You can begin to point blame at the relentless freezing grip of old man winter or claim it a result of climate change, or even blame the fear of Donald Trump becoming president scared the sakura blossoms to hide away.
 But no matter what we say there is no escaping the simple truth that there is no longer a chance that a bloom of sakura cherry blossom in High Park will be seen in 2016.

 As a result of my latest observations, I'm sadly changing my prediction to now state that there will be no peak bloom to view in High Park in 2016.

-Yes I did see the first blossom today, however when I say ‘blossom’, its literally meant as in a single blossom, as in 1 lonely blossom on a tree filled with buds going to leaf.
-Looking throughout the park all I found was 1 tree with only 1 blossom.
+Yes, I did see the first blossom today, however when I say 'blossom', its literally meant as in a single blossom, as in 1 single blossom on a tree filled with buds going to leaf.
+Looking throughout the park, all I found was 1 tree with only 1 blossom.
 The consolation was seeing a small group of blossoms on the trunk of a nearby sakura tree.
 But unfortunately, every other cherry blossom tree in the park is going straight to leaf.
-The photos in today’s gallery illustrate the dire strait of bloom-less cherry trees in High Park.
+The photos in today's gallery illustrate the dire strait of bloom-less cherry trees in High Park.

 What if we wait a little longer?

 The single blossom and tiny cluster seen today were on the trees located between the High Park Zoo and Children's Adventure Playground.
 These trees are usually the stragglers and last to bloom of the Somei Yoshino variety of blossoms in the park - the white, delicate, 5 petal flower we all love to see.